 Once I start getting a large amount of capital back from my 18 existing commercial real estate investments around the country, I plan to reinvest most of the proceeds.
 In the meantime, I'm researching cheap states with strong migration trends so that when my capital is returned, I'll be ready to reinvest it.

 I believe real estate will outperform the stock market in 2020 as it did in 2018.
-Investors want to invest in assets that are tangible, provide utility, produce income, and don’t just go *POOF* overnight like stocks.
+Investors want to invest in assets that are tangible, provide utility, produce income, and don't just go *POOF* overnight like stocks.
 My favorite real estate crowdfunding platforms are Fundrise and CrowdStreet to diversify my real estate investments across the heartland of America.
+Just be careful about the hospitality projects given the shelter-in-place rules.

 The Best Ways To Avoid Getting Sick